 - Those responsible for road safety, such as a local government, fail to maintain a safe roadway or adequately marked construction or hazard zones.

 - A maintenance technician is negligent in the repair or maintenance of a vehicle’s safety system.

 - A vehicle or parts manufacturer sells a defective product that causes or contributes to the accident.

 A Monroe motorcycle accident lawyer can help you determine which party or parties may be responsible for your motorcycle accident.
 With an experienced attorney by your side, you should not be afraid to go after any party that caused you harm.

 For a free legal consultation with a Motorcycle Accident lawyer serving Monroe, call 800-537-8185

 A Monroe Motorcycle Accident Lawyer Can Work for You

-If you choose representation by the Morris Bart law firm in your motorcycle case, our lawyers will get to work on your defense while you focus on healing.
-Services our lawyers offer may include:
+Our lawyers will get to work on your defense while you focus on healing.
+Services we offer may include:

 - Obtaining evidence that demonstrates the liability of the party that caused your injuries, such as photos, videos, witness statements, and police reports.

 - Documenting your injuries to present the full extent of your damages to court.